FredKSchott/snowpack/www/_template/guides/svelte.md

 ## Create your first Svelte component

-With `@snowpack/plugin-svelte` installed, Snowpack will automatically build `.svelte` files to JS and CSS to run in the browser.
+With `@snowpack/plugin-svelte` installed, Snowpack will build `.svelte` files to JS and CSS to run in the browser.
 Create your first `.svelte` component named `App.svelte` with the following code:

 ```html
 <script>